-- 2. The valuation balance sheet showing the results of the valuation is given in Section III. - Comments on the valuation results are given in Section IV, comments on the experience and actuarial gains and losses during the valuation year are given in Section V and the rates of contribution payable by employers are given in Section VI. - 4.
+- The valuation balance sheet showing the results of the valuation is given in Section III. - Comments on the valuation results are given in Section IV, comments on the experience and actuarial gains and losses during the valuation year are given in Section V and the rates of contribution payable by employers are given in Section VI. - 4.
 Schedule A of this report presents the development of the actuarial value of assets.
-The estimated investment return for the plan year ending June 30, 2019 on an actuarial value of assets basis was 6.74%, compared to the assumed rate of return for the period of 7.75%. - 5.
-Since the previous valuation, various economic and demographic assumptions have been revised.
+The estimated investment return for the plan year ending June 30, 2020 on an actuarial value of assets basis was 6.79%, compared to the assumed rate of return for the period of 7.75%. - 5.
+Schedule B details the actuarial assumptions and methods employed.
+There have been no changes since the previous valuation. - 6.

-The changes are summarized below and shown in more detail in Schedule B: - The price inflation assumption was reduced from 3.00% to 2.75%, - The wage inflation assumption was reduced from 3.25% to 3.00%, - The administrative expense load was increased from 0.23% to 0.25%, and - Adjustments were made to the Mortality Tables for both healthy and disabled lives. - 6.
 Schedule C gives a summary of the benefit and contribution provisions of the plan.
 There have been no changes since the previous valuation. - 7.
-The table on page 3 provides a ten-year history of some pertinent figures. - 8.
 The funding policy for the System was changed in 2012.
 Under the prior funding policy, the amortization payment for the UAAL was calculated based on a fixed employer contribution rate using a floating amortization period no greater than 30 years.
-For continuity and informational purposes, we have provided this calculation in Section VII. - 9.
+For continuity and informational purposes, we have provided this calculation in Section VII. - 8.
 The funded ratio shown in the Summary of Principal Results, is the ratio of actuarial value of assets to the actuarial accrued liability.
 The funded status would be different based on the market value of assets.
 The funding ratio is an indication of progress in funding the promised benefits.
 Since the ratio is less than 100%, there is a need for additional contributions toward the payment of the unfunded accrued liability.
-In addition, this funding ratio does not have any relationship to measuring the sufficiency if the plan had to settle its liabilities.
+In addition, this funding ratio does not have any relationship to measuring the sufficiency if the plan had to settle its liabilities. - 9.
+The table on page 3 provides a ten-year history of some pertinent figures.